EdvinFlodstrom/CPP_Testing/README.md

 ## 2024-05-17

 Alright, I spent a bit of time today working on small projects in C++.
 One was another annoying mouse-related program.
 It moves the mouse as soon as you left click.
 Wouldn't want anyone to stumble upon that one, either.
 And I wrote another program as well, that takes a message and simulates the keyboard presses required to write that message.
 This one was more difficult, but also cooler, I should think.
 And it actually works, so that's cool.

+## 2024-05-23

+Hm.
+So, with a lack of better ideas, I decided to try writing a small and relatively simple C++ program.
+It's a console application where you can create a bank account with a name, balance, and some other stuff.
+I'm not done yet, but it's what I've been working on for a bit today.